massimilianobaldo/massimilianobaldo.github.io/README.md

-# MaxBaldo99.github.io
+# Development

-This is the hosting of my personal web site.

-It's a personal space where I can enjoy myself in web developing and talknig about me
+So in this branch I'm gonna working all the stuff discovered and studied in my University.
+The scope is to have a final version which is like a portfolio about me.

+In this specific case, I se Sass, Swup.js and the Particels.js

-# TODO
+# Todo
-- [ ] Modifing the projects.html.

-- [x] Create the contacts section.
+- [ ] Create the About Me section.

-- [ ] Modify the hidden menu with the display none.
+- [ ] Add for alle the section a specific id.

+- [ ] Use Sass to create a signle css file.

-- [ ] Modify the row icons of the constatcs section.
+- [ ] Try to understand Gia.js.